Questions about examinations after a recent sexual assault

 Who can be seen for an examination?

-At the Cambridge Clinic we will see anybody over the age of 12, regardless of gender, sexual orientation, ethnicity, disability or residential status.
+At the Cambridge Clinic we will see anybody 13 years old and over, regardless of gender, sexual orientation, ethnicity, disability or residential status.
 (For children age 12 years and under other services are available)

 When will the examination take place?

 We provide a 24 hour on-call service for urgent medical and forensic examinations following a recent sexual assault.
 We will work out when is the best time to see you and offer you an appointment time.

 It will happen at the Cambridge Clinic on Bealey Avenue, Christchurch.
 Our clinic is set up specifically for providing sexual assault medical services.

 Who will be present at the examination?